History of Sweden (1523–1611): Establishment of the Vasa dynasty

 In 1520, Stockholm was taken by Christian II of Denmark and became the scene of the Stockholm Bloodbath.
 By 1521, Gustav Eriksson, a nobleman and relative of Sten Sture the Elder, managed to gather troops from Dalarna in north-west Sweden and help from Lübeck, with the purpose of defeating the Danes.
 In August 1521, his men elected him their monarch.
 The Swedish War of Liberation started, and would last until the capture of Stockholm, in June 1523.
-Gustav Vasa then consolidated his rule against claims from Denmark.
+Gustav Vasa then consolidated his rule.

 Tax reforms took place in 1538 and 1558, whereby multiple complex taxes on independent farmers were simplified and standardised throughout the district; tax assessments per farm were adjusted to reflect ability to pay.
 Crown tax revenues increased, but more importantly the new system was perceived as fairer and more acceptable.
 A war with Luebeck in 1535 resulted in the expulsion of the Hanseatic traders, who previously had had a monopoly of foreign trade.
 With its own businessmen in charge Sweden's economic strength grew rapidly, and by 1544 Gustavus had support from 60% of the farmlands in all of Sweden.
 Sweden now built the first modern army in Europe, supported by a sophisticated tax system and government bureaucracy.
 Gustavus proclaimed the Swedish crown hereditary in his family, the house of Vasa.
 It ruled Sweden (1523–1654) and Poland (1587–1668).